kuijjerlab/PySNAIL/docs/source/quickstart.rst

                             should be either 'filter' or 'noise'.
 Default:
                             'filter'.
     -o [path], --outdir [path]
-                            Output directory for corrected read count.
+                            The Output directory for the corrected read counts.
 The directory consists of a data table 'caiman_out.tsv' with corrected expression.
+There are also two optional with the corrected expression levels.
 There are also two optional subdirectories 'dist' and 'gmms'.
-The first directory contains interactive html file visualizing the
-                            sampling distribution and the posterior probability of the fitted model for each group.
-The second one contains instances of GaussianMixtureModel fitted for
+The first directory contains interactive html file visualizing the contains an interactive html file visualizing the sampling distribution and the posterior probability of the fitted model for each group.
+The second one the fitted model for each group.
+The second directory contains instances of GaussianMixtureModel fitted for
                             each group.
 Default: './caiman_output'.
     -a, --adaptive        Whether to use likelihood ratio test to determine the